How to Design Relational Database with ERD?

 Databases have become more and more indispensable in our daily life.
 We deal with data everyday and everywhere - cellular phone contacts, medical records, logistical data and transaction records, etc. They are all stored in databases.
 It is hard to imagine what the world would be like without databases.
 Perhaps there would be no ATM, no credit card, no GIS and no airline reservation...

-• July 15, 2011
+July 15, 2011

-• PDF
+PDF Download

 Relational databases store data in collections of tables.
-Relations are defined between tables for cross referencing.
-The way it stores data makes users easy to understand the structure and content of the data.
-Developers may use Structured Query Language (SQL) to query data, and add indexes to database for faster querying, making relational database performs well even when the amount of data increases over time.
-Therefore, despite being challenged by object database for years, relational database still remains to be the most prevalent way of storing enterprise data to this date.
-Oracle, Microsoft SQL Server, MySQL and PostgreSQL are some of the popular relational database management systems.
+Relations are defined between tables for cross-referencing.
+The way it stores data makes it easy for users to understand the structure and content of the data.
+Developers can use Structured Query Language (SQL) to query data and add indexes to the database for faster querying, making relational databases perform well even when the amount of data increases over time.
+Therefore, despite being challenged by object databases for years, relational databases still remain the most prevalent way of storing enterprise data to this day.
+Oracle, Microsoft SQL Server, MySQL, and PostgreSQL are some of the popular relational database management systems.

-How Relational Database Works
+How a Relational Database Works

 sample relational database